harrypower/cubesolve/reference.md

       - release all memory allocated
   * `max-board-index@`  _( fast-puzzle-board -- uindex )_
       - return the max board index address or simply the total voxel count x*y*z
+  * `nvoxel@`           _( uvoxelindex fast-puzzle-board -- uref-piece )_
+      - given uvoxelindex return the uref-piece that is located on this board
+      - note uref-piece could return as true indicating that there is no ref-piece on the board at uvoxelindex
+      - uref-piece returned is true or a uref-piece value from 0 to max reference pieces
   * `output-board`      _( fast-puzzle-board -- )_
       - terminal display
   * `board-pieces@`     _( fast-puzzle-board -- uquantity )_